 Many technology solutions and software products aim to improve productivity, increase revenue, reduce costs or significantly minimize manual errors in digital organizations.
 However, these advances have a much greater impact on the success of a business.
 Technology is finding its place in every industry from banking to retail and hospitality.
 But, some of the most critical advances are being made in healthcare, where technology is aiming to make life better and longer for all.
 With enhanced interaction between doctors and patients, improved data management and new mobile innovations, technology in healthcare is improving medical efficiency, quality of care and life.
-Let’s explore four recent innovation examples in healthcare and how they are making an impact:
+Let’s explore four recent leading digital transformation in healthcare examples and how they are making an impact:

-Wireless Tracking Technology
+Digital Transformation in the Health Industry: Wireless Tracking Technology

 Based on findings in Accenture research, AI applications will save $150 billion in the US healthcare economy by 2026.
 AI in healthcare is growing exponentially as more applications are being developed, such as robot-assisted surgery applications, virtual nursing assistants, automated image diagnosis and countless other innovations.
 The benefits of AI in medicine include real-time analysis, enhanced precision and time-saving.
-AI can alleviate risks by identifying patients who need urgent medical intervention, and it can send automated reminders and alerts to take medicine and deliver personalized prescriptions.
+AI digital transformation in health industry can alleviate risks by identifying patients who need urgent medical intervention, and it can send automated reminders and alerts to take medicine and deliver personalized prescriptions.

 Virtual Reality (VR) applications are also becoming widespread in medicine.
 VR is used in the rehabilitation process, helping patients with physical disabilities move and carry out various daily activities, accelerating muscle recovery and improves motor skills.
-VR helps to deal with addictions, treats mental health conditions, and makes the patient feel more relaxed before and after surgery.
+VR tech advancement in the healthcare helps to deal with addictions, treats mental health conditions, and makes the patient feel more relaxed before and after surgery.
 Moreover, VR serves as a tool to help medical students and doctors gain experience with sophisticated surgery interventions, providing a visual representation of the human anatomy.
 For vision-impaired patients, VR is restoring their vision by helping them start to see with their own eyes. eSight 3 has developed glasses for this purpose.
 When patients put these glasses on, the device records video in high resolution.
 Then using algorithms, magnification, and contrast it converts the image into a picture that can be perceived.

 Exadel itself has been honored to contribute to technological advances in healthcare.
 We assisted a healthcare network with numerous hospitals around the US with the development of an inventory and supply management system that can track the location and the status of thousands of supplies in real time.
 Exadel has also built systems for better doctor and patient interaction, systems for patient loyalty and engagement, and apps for wearable devices.